franciscoxavier04/pm-BIM/docs/user-guide/activity/README.md

 sidebar_navigation:
   title: Activity
   priority: 890
-description: Find out about the Activity within a project
+description: Get an overview of changes and comments within a single work package or the latest activity within a project.
+The activity tab in work packages also lets you mention and notify other users.
-keywords: activity
+keywords: activity, comment, mention, emoji, reaction
 ---

-# Activity
+# Project and work activity activity

 OpenProject makes it easy to keep track of what's going on in [specific work packages](#work-package-activity) and in your [projects](#project-activity).